smarr/are-we-fast-yet/README.md

 or a successful built of the experiments in this repository.
 The built instructions are detailed in the previous section.

 To execute the benchmarks, we use the [ReBench](https://github.com/smarr/ReBench) benchmarking tool.
 The experiments and all benchmark parameters are configured in the `zero-overhead.conf` file.
 The file has three main sections, `benchmark_suites`, `virtual_machines`, and `experiments`.
 They describe the settings for all experiments.
-Each of them is annotated with part or figure of the paper in which the results are discussed.
+Each of them is annotated with the section or figure of the paper in which the results are discussed.
 Note that the names used in the configuration file are post-processed for the paper in the R scripts used to generate graphs, thus, the configuration contains all necessary information to find the benchmark implementations in the repositories, but does not match exactly the names in the paper.

 To reexecute the experiments, ReBench is used as follows.
 Two important parameter to ReBench are the `-d` switch, which shows debug output, and the `-N` switch which disables the use of the `nice` command to increase the process priority of the benchmarks.
 The `-N` is only necessary when root or sudo are not available.

+To run the benchmarks:

 ```bash
 cd selfopt-interp-performance # change into the folder of this repository